What is the best small dog for your family? That depends. Every breed has some unique characteristics and challenges.

 The Cavalier King Charles Spaniel are beyond affectionate and friendly, with a loving attitude that’s immediately contagious.
 They have moderate energy levels, and love to play and receive all your attention.

-However, these dogs are gentle souls, and frighten easily.
+But keep in mind these dogs are gentle souls, and frighten easily.
 Scolding, yelling, or negativity will cause the Cavalier to run and hide.
-Children will need to be calm and gentle when dealing with this breed.
+Children will need to be calm, and respect the gentle nature of this canine.

 Their intelligence and eagerness to impress their owners makes them very trainable.
-Just keep in mind they tend to have severe separation anxiety, and do not like being left alone.
+But being very attached to their owners tends to create severe separation anxiety.

 An amazing little companion, the Chihuahua loves all the attention and cuddles.
 However, due to their small size (and sometimes irritability) they’re better suited to older children rather than boisterous toddlers.

 They have lots of energy and are extremely playful.
-As long as you use positive reinforcement, you should have no problem training these dogs, as they are quite intelligent.
+As long as you use positive reinforcement, you should have no problem training these dogs, as they are quite responsive and eager to please.

-Dachshunds (or sometimes called “Doxies”) are small bundles of joy that spend their days playing and napping.
+Dachshunds are lovable little lap dogs that always enjoy a good nap.
 However, they may not be the ideal choice for those with energetic younger kids, as this breed can be possessive and even aggressive if they perceive a threat.

 Potty training is a very big challenge with Dachshunds.
-And as many owners will tell you, they will still test the rules even years after training.
+And as many owners will tell you, Dachshunds will continuously test the rules even years after training.

 6. Italian Greyhound